 - Scolding my hands under hot water to kill any bacteria.

-- Using hand sanitiser religiously, only to release it doesnt kill norovirus.
+- Using hand sanitiser religiously, only to realise it doesnt kill norovirus.

 - Enduring a freezing cold bedroom, because germs grow and multiply in warmth.
 Then realising that the cold air may be bringing germs into the room.